Debugger.godMode() – Hacking JVM Applications With the Debugger

 Tip icon

-Pause is a very powerful technique, which is especially helpful in several advanced scenarios.
+Pause Program is a very powerful technique, which is especially helpful in several advanced scenarios.
 To learn more, check out the related articles:

 Find the relevant objects